shivannis/xandr-docs-public/xandr-docs/articles/monetize/set-up-multi-buyer-deals.md

 2. Click either the **DSP**s or **Buyers** tab to enable the following configurations:

       a.
 To set up bidder-level deals with all buyers on a DSP, click the **DSPs** tab to display available DSPs that use their own seat IDs for buying on a deal and click the green check mark to include any.

    b.
 To set up a multi-buyer deal with multiple buyers across various DSPs, you can either:
      - Click the **Buyers** tab to display available buyers and click the green check mark to include any.
      - Click the **DSP**s tab to display available DSPs, click the “\>” after the DSP to display the list of buyers on that DSP, and click the green check mark to include any.

     > [!NOTE]
     > Not all DSPs or buyers will be selectable; DSPs need to be enabled by Xandr for multi-buyer deals on an individual basis based on their support for the feature.
 For any DSP that does not support multi-buyer deals, you can still include one buyer from that DSP on a broader multi-buyer deal.
 If you think a DSP you’re setting up a deal with should support multi-buyer deals, please contact your account representative.

-3. Click Save.
+3. Click **Save**.